wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries         February 2015

-   answer based on the address of the Recursive Resolver.
+   Full treatment of special network addresses is beyond the scope of this document; handling them will likely differ according to the operational environments of each service provider.
+As a general guideline, if an Authoritative Nameserver on the publicly routed Internet receives a query that specifies an ADDRESS in [RFC1918] or [RFC4193] private address space, it SHOULD ignore ADDRESS and look up its answer based on the address of the Recursive Resolver.
 In the response it SHOULD set SCOPE PREFIX-LENGTH to cover all of the relevant private space.
 For example, a query for ADDRESS 10.1.2.0 with a SOURCE PREFIX-LENGTH of 24 would get a returned SCOPE PREFIX-